How CFOs can manage sustainability risks and create long-term value

 A path to sustainability leadership

 The importance of sustainability risk to businesses is growing in the face of heightened expectations among shareholders, regulators, communities, and other stakeholders.
 If left unaddressed, these pre-financial risks could turn into clear and tangible financial impacts.
 Yet there’s no reason that certain risks—effectively identified, measured, and communicated—shouldn't help drive corporate performance and protect a company’s brand and reputation.
 Companies that address these issues directly with the guidance and involvement of the CFO can be better prepared to create enterprise value while meeting ESG reporting demands and broader stakeholder expectations of responsible risk management.
-After all, if risk can be leverage to drive performance, can you afford to ignore it?
+After all, if

 To read the full report in PDF format, download Seek and you may find: How CFOs can manage sustainability risks and find long-term value in unexpected places.